mrvivacious/My_Bhagavad_Gita/README.md

 √ Get copyright-free audio and text

 √ Declare the dictionaries (fullGita.js) for the verses with the correct verse lengths for each chapter

+√ Upload all the audio to GitHub and connect the storage to our Lambda backend